Skip to main content

 Training

-Free, self-paced "micro courses" are available through our partnership with the CCC Accessibility Center and CVC@ONE to help employees get familiar with accessibility basics:
+Free, self-paced "micro courses" are available through our partnership with the CCC Accessibility Center and CVC@ONE to help employees get familiar with accessibility basics.
+These courses typically take 20 minutes to complete:

 There are both tools and trainings available to help instructors meet web accessibility standards on Canvas: